godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/depAndWthd.md

 ## Withdrawal

-Users sign withdrawal requests and send them to the block producer.
+Users sign and sent withdrawal requests to the block producer.
 The block producer will process these requests in the blocks, update the layer2 state, and convert custodian cells to withdrawal cells in layer1 block submission transactions.

 The withdrawal cell: